An Environment Volunteer in Panama: A Chat with Arabella

 8. What advice would you give to future Environment volunteers in Panama?

 I think not setting concrete expectations helped prepare me for the realities of being a PCV.
 I came into the Peace Corps mentally prepared for the possibility of having a conservative/religious community, little privacy, limited access to running water, and the possibility of not having electricity or service in my house.
-Although none of those things happened in extremes with my community, some PCVs do have one or more of these in their site as characteristics.
+Although none of those things happened in extremes with my community, some PCVs do have one or more of these as a characteristic.
 And if you are without electricity, for example, it may be frustrating and inconvenient, but it may bring something to the table too, and will shape your unique experience as a PCV and the relationship with your community.

 9. How did Peace Corps training prepare you for service?